MILKWEED

 Certified Pollinator Advocate (CPA) Course: All About Monarchs & Their Migration

 Talk about picky eaters!
 Monarch butterflies have captured the imagination of young and old with their exclusive milkweed diet and unfathomable migration from Canada to Mexico.
 This class will cover everything from milkweed seed collection and stratification to species options for different settings, dangers of tropical milkweed, the milkweed insect community, raising monarchs responsibly, reporting monarch sightings, and tagging monarchs.
+Registration is required.

-Saturday, September 14, 9 AM - 3 PM
+Saturday, September 14, 9 AM - 4 PM

-The Botanical Gardens at Asheville Fall Plant Sale
+Asheville Botanical Garden Fall Plant Sale

 151 W.T.
 Weaver Blvd., Asheville, NC